 “All activities are designed to promote sensory engagement and develop their motor skills.”

 The day finished with a delicious lunch, which left most of the attendees ready to go home for a well-deserved nap after so much excitement and running around.

-Paygroup NSW Manager Programs and Quality Karen van Woudenberg said the event was a great way to promote inclusiveness of all types of children.
-She said Paygroup NSW was planning to organise more days like this with SSI.
+Playgroup NSW Manager Programs and Quality Karen van Woudenberg said the event was a great way to promote the inclusiveness of all types of children.
+She said Playgroup NSW was planning to organise more days like this with SSI.